 You’ve probably read a dozen articles about cashless and telemetry over the past few years.
 Most of them provide a wonderful story of how technology will allow operators to sell more and service less.
-The real question is — if the success is real, why are we still sitting in 2013 with less than a few hundred thousand connected machines across an industry of more than 5 million?
+The real question is -- if the success is real – why we are still sitting in 2013 with a less than a few hundred thousand connected machines across an industry of more than 5 million?
 The answer is simple, for the most part we’ve only heard half the story.

-A few years ago an operator from New Orleans, La. was explaining telemetry to a group when he made a simple but prolific statement, “We don’t know what we don’t know.”
+A few years ago an operator from New Orleans was explaining telemetry to a group when he made a simple but prolific statement, “We don’t know what we don’t know.”
 At the time he was talking about the need for daily sales data.
 Little did I know, but that statement was one that would be repeated over and over through the years.
-The story of telemetry 2.0 starts with a few more things we didn’t know, but need to understand, to fully leverage telemetry.
+The story of telemetry 2.0 starts with a few more things we didn’t know - but need to understand - to fully leverage telemetry.

 The concept of profit in vending is straight forward enough – take as much money as possible out of the machine every time you open the door.
 There are a couple of major variables to manage: pricing and product margins as well as service costs.
 Simple sure, but truly one of the most complicated problems I’ve ever come across.
 Why?
 Because vending is a capacity constrained environment where every decision: equipment, assortment, pricing and even other equipment on site all have an impact on profit.
 Vending is also unique because our service costs are much higher than traditional retail and because they can vary significantly by item.
 In a typical retail environment the focus is on gross margin – in vending when we leave out service costs, we miss the biggest variable on profitability.
 Indeed vending is one of the few places where you can make less money by selling more product.
 Don’t get me wrong, gross margins matter, but they may vary by 10 to 20 percent between items where service costs can vary by 10 times that.